mgriebling/Digital-1/README.md

 ## Features ##

-These are the main features of Digital:
+These are the main features of LogicBLOX:

 - Visualization of signal states with measurement graphs.
 - Single gate mode to analyze oscillations.